 About Valley of the Temples

-The Valley of the Temples (Valle dei Templi) is a famous archaeological site in Sicily housing some of the best preserved Ancient Greek ruins in the world, especially outside Greece.
+The Valley of the Temples (Valle dei Templi) is a famous archaeological site in Agrigento housing some of the best-preserved Ancient Greek ruins in the world outside of Greece.

-The majority of the sites at the Valley of the Temples were initially constructed in the fifth century BC.
-However, having been destroyed first by the Carthaginians (circa 406 BC) and then the Christians (in the 6th century AD) they are now partly made up of reconstructions.
-Nevertheless, of the ten original temples, the remains of nine can now be seen.
+The majority of the sites at the Valley of the Temples were initially constructed in the 5th century BC.
+However, having been destroyed first by the Carthaginians around 406 BC and then the Christians in the 6th century AD, the temples have since been partly reconstructed.

 Discover the best Greek ruins in Italy, from Paestum to the Syracuse Archaeological Site and more, includes an interactive map of ancient Greek sites in Italy.